Educating residents, visitors, and stakeholders to better understand the programming and funding of Visit Beloit.

 - Attempting to secure several regional and national sports tournaments, which will be utilizing the YMCA Sports Complex among a number of other facilities.

-- Submitted an application for the widely recognized Destination Marketing Accreditation Program which indicates we meet the highest standards of quality and service as a destination marketing and management organization.
+- Achieved the Destination Marketing Accreditation Program recognition which indicates we meet the highest standards of quality and service as a destination marketing and management organization.

 - Coordinating the promotion of the Beloit and Beyond Craft Beer and Café Trails which will encourage visitors to purchase a their favorite beverages at local eateries.
 After receiving a stamp at each location, they can turn their passport in for a free t-shirt or coffee mug.